 171 Disaster Messaging System

-The 171 Disaster Messaging System number is a phone service used specifically during disasters, and helps you stay in touch with someone you may have become separated from.
-The service allows you to record and play back messages from its disaster emergency messaging board, and inputs any information you want, such as your name, location and health status.
+The 171 Disaster Messaging System number is a phone service used specifically during disasters and helps you stay in touch with someone you may have become separated from.
+The service allows you to record and playback messages from its disaster emergency messaging board, and inputs any information you want, such as your name, location, and health status.
 Anyone with your phone number will be able to search for and check on your status.
-The service is only offered in Japanese, though the NTT website has an English PDF (as well as Simplified Chinese and Korean) guide.
+The service is only offered in Japanese, though the NTT website has an English PDF (as well as a Simplified Chinese and Korean) guide.

 Evacuation Shelters and Refuge Areas